Manu577228/Vanilla-Javascript-Series-2-Bloody-Trail-Cursor/README.md

-# Welcome to Bloody Trail Cursor App!
+# Welcome to Neon Red Trail Cursor App!

 Hey there! 👋 I'm Manu Bharadwaj.
 If you find this project useful or interesting, don't forget to give it a ⭐️!